 When will the next book be published?

-Currently, 10 Marius’ Mules titles are available, 5 Tales of the Empire.
-2 Praetorian novels and 4 of the Ottoman Cycle, as well as a number of short story works and collaborations.
-The third book in an as-yet-unreleased collaborative trilogy with Gordon Doherty is in progress, as well as a new series to come through Canelo publishing, and Caligula through Orion in 2018.
+Currently, 11 Marius’ Mules titles are available, 6 Tales of the Empire.
+4 Praetorian novels, 3 Templar books, 2 Damned Emperors and 4 of the Ottoman Cycle, as well as a number of short story works and collaborations.
+The third book in an as-yet-unreleased collaborative trilogy with Gordon Doherty is now complete and being edited.
+Look for Marius’ Mules 12 in July and Templar 4 in November.
 Regular updates are given on my Facebook page and Twitter account.

 What is next with Marius’ Mules?

 Having worked through the events of Caesar’s Gallic Wars and filled in the blanks surrounding 51 and 50BC, the next few books are based on Caesar’s Civil Wars.
-Rubicon, Rome and Spain were covered this year in book 10: Fields of Mars.
-Book 11 is due in Summer 2018.
+Rubicon, Rome and Spain were covered in book 10: Fields of Mars.
+Book 11: Tides of War, covered the last days of war with Ptolemy, including the battle of Pharsalus and ended with our friends trapped in Egypt with the sultry Queen Cleopatra.
+Book 12: Sands of Egypt, will conclude the Alexandrian War and is out this summer.

 How many books will there be in the Marius’ Mules series?